 2012 - MA in Psychotherapy at DBS, Dublin, Ireland.

 2010 - Higher Diploma in Counselling & Psychotherapy at DBS, Dublin, Ireland.

 2019 - Accredited Qualified EFT Practitioner with EFTi (Emotional Freedom Techniques International), UK.

-Specialised Training in Trauma and Dissociation with Janina Fisher.
+Specialised Training in Trauma with Janina Fisher.